tken85/surf-paddle/README.md

 What I'm currently struggling with:

-The HEADER- Several attempts were taken with the header  (see commented out portion in index.html and the attempt in header.html which worked ok there but when brought over to index.html got completely messed up.
+The HEADER- Several attempts (and by several I mean many) were taken with the header  (see commented out portion in index.html and the attempt in header.html which worked ok there but when brought over to index.html got completely messed up).

 Positioning- Elements are causing other elements to move and I'm not always understanding why leading to a complete cluster sometimes with positioning.